paruff/garden/content/01 Projects/POD biz process/audiences/Knitting slogans.md

 18. "Knit, purl, repeat: The mantra of a beautifully sarcastic life."
 19. "Not all those who knit are lost, some are just enjoying the journey."
 20. "Yarn is my love language, sarcasm is my second."

+Design ideas
+Llama
+Alpaca
+Sheep with yarn line to wool ball to sweater

+Ewe